Getting out of bed or calling out: why children do it

-Sometimes children call out or get out of bed because they genuinely need your attention.
+Sometimes children call out or get out of bed because they genuinely need attention.
 For example, your child might need to go to the toilet, or there might be a spider on the wall.

 And sometimes children might suddenly start having bedtime or sleep issues after a big change or loss in their lives.
 This can be a sign that they’re having some stress or anxiety.